Good habits of digital marketers? What are they then?

 However, it’s impossible to create every piece of content with the aim of appealing to everyone.
 Follow these rough guidelines, but a much more worthwhile practice is to use these findings to target your content to a specific audience.

-Do you create content to appeal to all generations, or do you target it to your specific audience?
-Let us know in the comments below!
+Do you create multi-generational content, or do you target it to your specific audience?

 We’ve spoken before on this blog about how to utilise Twitter and Instagram, but not really touched on Vine.
 It’s arguably one of the lesser-known of the big social media marketing networks, and like Snapchat, its real value is often underestimated or overlooked. (more…)

 As it’s already August, we’re preparing for what autumn and winter have in store here at Clever Marketing.
 The summer seems to have gone by in a flash, so we thought it would be a great idea to round up our favourite social media marketing campaigns of recent months.
 How many would you agree with? (more…)

 The story of Google and Bing is straight out of a comic book or film: it’s a classic case of one character getting overshadowed by the bigger, showier one.
 In the SEO world, we always talk about what Google is looking for.
 What Google wants.
 In fact, Google is so gargantuan and all-encompassing in its power and reach, that it’s easy to forget that other search engines actually exist. (more…)

 When we say “SEO”, keyword research is probably one of the first things that comes to your mind.
 This is testament to its status as one of the cornerstones of search engine optimisation – that is, using popular search terms in your copy to allow that page to be indexed on Google. (more…)

 “Native advertising” was one of the terms we heard a lot in the digital marketing sphere last year, making the rounds as the next big thing you just have to be doing.
 But what is native advertising, and should every brand be getting involved? (more…)